Posse (1993 film): Plot

 The newly formed "posse" heads West with Colonel Graham on their heels every step of the way.
-They eventually stop in a town where Jesse has ammunition custom-made out of gold in order to kill the demons of his past, using one to kill the man who made the ammunition—as he was one of the men who lynched Jesse's father King David (Robert Hooks) years earlier (Father Time later explains that the voodoo ladies in New Orleans believe that gold is the only way to kill a demon).
+They eventually stop in a town where Jesse has ammunition custom-made out of gold in order to kill the demons of his past, using one to kill the man who made the ammunition—as he was one of the men who lynched Jesse's father King David (Robert Hooks) years earlier.
 They make their way to Freemanville, a town founded by King David and composed entirely of African-Americans.
 Jesse is reunited with several old acquaintances, including his good friend Carver (Blair Underwood), who is now the sheriff of Freemanville.
 Carver's deputy goes to Cutterstown, not wanting to tip anyone off that Carver is working with Cutterstown's sheriff, Bates (Richard Jordan).
 He informs Bates that Jesse has returned to Freemanville.
-The "posse" enjoys the hospitality of Freemanville until Bates tells Carver that the town will burn unless Jesse is turned over to him and his deputies (Sheriff Bates and one of his deputies were men that had lynched King David, and were afraid that Jesse had come back for revenge).
+The "posse" enjoys the hospitality of Freemanville until Bates tells Carver that the town will burn unless Jesse is turned over to him and his deputies.
 Bates and a few of his deputies attack Freemanville that same night looking for Jesse.
 One of the deputies beats Weezie in order to get answers.
 Watching in disgust, Little J fights back in defense of Weezie.
 Outnumbered, Little J is kicked and beaten to death by Bates and his men, and Obobo and Jesse's former mentor Papa Joe (Melvin Van Peebles) are taken to Cutterstown as prisoners.
 Jesse and Father Time soon rescue them by posing as Ku Klux Klan members and storming into the Cutterstown jail.
 Jesse kills one of the deputies, who was another one of King David's murderers.
+When Bates arrive at the jail, he shoots and kills the mayor.
+Colonel Graham arrives right after and aligns himself with the Sheriff as a fellow "friend" of Jesse.